fmeade/JAASExample/README.txt

-The source files are in the directory: ExamplePackage.
+The source files are in the directory: JAASMaster.

 To run the program from Command line (in Mac/Linux or Windows command prompt):
 	(1) Compile the code:
-		javac ExamplePackage/*.java
+		javac JAASMaster/*.java
 	(2) Run the code:
 		java -Djava.security.manager \
-			-Djava.security.policy==ExamplePolicies.txt \
+			-Djava.security.policy==JAASPolicies.txt \
 			 -Djava.security.auth.login.config==JAASPolicy.txt \
-			  ExamplePackage/LoginContextExample
+			  JAASMaster/EmpSystemDriver

 To run the program on Eclipse:
  	(1) Create a new Java project in Eclipse.